joedrago/colorist/docs/Usage.md

     -v,--verbose             : Verbose mode.
     --cmm WHICH,--cms WHICH  : Choose Color Management Module/System: auto (default), lcms, colorist (built-in, uses when possible)
-    --deflum LUMINANCE       : Choose the default/fallback luminance value in nits when unspecified (default: 300)
+    --deflum LUMINANCE       : Choose the default/fallback luminance value in nits when unspecified (default: 300) --hlglum LUMINANCE       : Alternative to --deflum, hlglum chooses an appropriate diffuse white for --deflum based on peak HLG lum.
+                               (--hlglum and --deflum are mutually exclusive as they are two ways to set the same value.)

 Input Options:
     -i,--iccin file.icc      : Override source ICC profile. default is to use embedded profile (if any), or sRGB@deflum